dark0ghost/CatParser/README.md

 # CatParser
-__library that allows you to download a random photo or gif with a cat__ [service](thecatapi.com)
+__library that allows you to download a random photo or gif with a cat.__
+[service](thecatapi.com)